Omikhleia/room.js-bot/README.md

 # room.js-bot
 RoomJS conversational bot

-**Alpha version - Work in Progress**

-This is an _experimental_ bot for Doughsay's [Room.JS](https://github.com/doughsay/room.js) MOO/MUD game engine.
+This is a bot template for Doughsay's [Room.JS](https://github.com/doughsay/room.js) MOO/MUD game engine.

 The bot relies on [RiveScript](https://www.rivescript.com/docs/tutorial) for its conversational capabilities.

+## Features

+* The bot keeps some persistent knowledge about itself.
+* The bot gathers persisent knowledge about the players.
+* On [extended](https://github.com/Omikhleia/room.js-ng2-cli) game worlds, the bots has some knowledge regarding its environment (inventory, room, players).
+* Beyond that, the conversational capabilities in this template are limited.
+It is up to you to add additional conversation rules.

 ## Prerequisites

 The RoomJS bot requires **Node.js 6.0** or newer.

 1. Clone the repository or download a ZIP archive.
-2. Install **room.js** referring to its documentation, then launch the server
+2. Install **room.js** referring to its documentation, then launch the server.
-3. Connect to the game and create a user account and character
+3. Connect to the game and create a user account and character.
-4. Move your character to the room you want the bot to be in, and 'quit'
+4. Move your character to the room you want the bot to be in, and 'quit'.

 ## Installation

 Installation steps are straightforward:

 1. `yarn install`
 2. Use environment variables and/or create a `.env` file to customize the bot's configuration.
-Read carefully `.env.development` for examples and explanations.
+Read **carefully** `.env.development` for examples and explanations.
 3. `yarn start`

 The bot should connect to your game and enter your world, in the room it previously left.